Peyto Lake, Canada: why is it a must-see while visiting Banff National Park?

 During the summer season, choose early morning or late afternoon hours to avoid huge crowds.
 The parking lot is pretty big but is still not enough for all the people visiting during peak season.

-A short 15 min hike from the parking lot leads to the Bow Summit lookout, but it has some very steep parts.
+An easy hike to the Bow Summit lookout has some very steep parts.
 Even with a super-lightweight stroller, you will have a hard time getting to the top.

 Alternatively, you can drop off those, who are unable to take the hike, at the “buses and handicapped” parking lot (which is very close to the lookup platform), then go back to the main parking lot and meet at the top: